-And yes, it’s totally low-FODMAP, but make the whole batch because EVERYONE will love this.
+And yes, it’s totally low-FODMAP & gluten free, but make the whole batch because EVERYONE will love this.

 My excuse for not sharing sooner is that I’ve been tweaking the cornbread recipe.
 It’s a super-simple, southern-style cornbread (in other words, not packed with sugar or other embellishments).